Bedding

 FAQs

-If you fail to wash your pillow regularly, it’ll build up bacteria quicker than a regularly cleaned pillow.
-You’ll need to replace your pillow sooner than expected since it will become unsanitary to sleep on.
+If you don’t wash your pillow regularly, bacteria will build up faster than on a regularly cleaned pillow.
+You may need to replace your pillow sooner than expected because it becomes unsanitary to sleep on.
+However, you can clean pillows easily, and you only need to clean them about twice a year, so maintaining them shouldn’t be much of a problem.

 Old pillows can expose you to filthy bacteria, such as dust mites, mold, and mildew.
 Long-term mold exposure can cause health issues and may cause you to experience itchy eyes, difficulty breathing, and a runny nose.
 Once you get rid of these old pillows, your sleeping conditions should be cleaner and the sick feeling should go away.